-Are you struggling with the P0420 code and want to clean your catalytic converter, but you realise that it’s a lot of work to remove the catalytic converter and you want to do it without removing it?
+Are you struggling with the P0420 code and want to clean your catalytic converter, but realize that it’s a lot of work to remove the catalytic converter, and you want to do it without removing it?

-Then, this article is for you.
-We will discuss how to remove the catalytic converter without removing in on your car to get the best results and you may save a lot of money by doing it.
+This article is for you.
+We will discuss how to remove the catalytic converter without removing it from your car to get the best results.
+You might save a lot of money by doing this!

 Things to consider before starting